 - The United States incurs foreign debts through making obligations to international organizations such as World Bank, Asian Development Bank or Inter-American Development Bank.
 Foreign debts can also be incurred through a combination of short-term and long-term liabilities.
 Some countries depend on the US for grants and donations, long-term liabilities are those countries affected by prolonged civil wars.
-The US government takes responsibility of the refugees.
-Short-term liabilities are countries which are affected by natural calamities thus they need relief.
+The US government takes the responsibility of the refugees.
+Short-term liabilities are countries that are affected by natural calamities thus they need relief.
 The most recent expenditure on the United States military was in the fiscal year 2018, where the president requested the Congress for $639 billion in military spending and a $54 billion increase in 2019.
 The United States is a superpower hence much is allocated for their military due to inventions and renovations made on their military equipment.
-The US also sends it’s military to war in other states when backup is requested hence the huge investments in the military.

 Practice Question: The Federal Government seeks to determine automobile use parameters across the US.
 To begin the process, the Federal Government passes a law requiring individuals to register their vehicles as part of a national sales tax exemption program.
 Registering the vehicle will allow individuals to avoid a federal ad valorem tax on the value of the vehicle.
 Failure to register the vehicle will result in a 1% annual tax being assessed against the vehicle.
 The tax will be payable as part of the federal income tax return.
 Does the Federal Government have the authority to assess this tax penalty for failure to register a vehicle?
 Explain.